tregota/waitandswitch/README.txt

 This can be used to turn something both on and off with a delay.

 In standard flows it's recommended to place a "Delay true" condition card after all other conditions and an "Or delay false" card (or an "Or cancel" card) alone below the "or" line.
 In advanced flows it's better to use the 'Then' cards.
-There are not limitations on how to use them.
+There are no limitations on how to use them.

 Example:
 If the TV power usage changes and is greater than 25W for 5 seconds then turn Subwoofer on.
 Else turn Subwoofer off if less than 25W for 5 seconds.
 This will turn on the Subwoofer if the TV power usage remain high and also turn it off if it remains low.
 Not reacting to power spikes.